Amid all the fuss, Croton propagation is one of the easiest things to do if you have time.

 How to Propagate a Croton?

-One of the most critical factors while propagation is to choose a healthy growing Croton.
-You can propagate quickly through stem cutting and air layering; however, you must be patient to try out the petiole rooting.
+Then, you can propagate the Crotons via stem cutting and air layering; however, you must be patient to try out the petiole rooting.

 Propagating Methods

-1. Stem Cutting
+1. Stem Cutting for Croton Propagation

-- As for the cutting, you can use powdered charcoal (if you have any) to dry the sap or even lay it down on the newspaper.
+- As for the cutting, you can use powdered charcoal (if you have any) to dry the sap or lay it down on the newspaper.

 - Next, plant the cutting in a lightweight potting mixture of moist sand or perlite and sphagnum peat moss.

-Lastly, maintaining the perfect temperature and potting mix will keep the cutting warm and moist.
 Altogether, the rooting will appear within a month.

-2. Air Layering
+2. Air Layering for Croton Propagation

 When you have a leggy Croton, it is always best to propagate them through air layering because this will give them a bushy development and new appearance.